Skip to Content

 19. The Real King of Queens Slings Ices

-peach and cherry-vanilla italina ices sit on the counter at the lemon ice king of coron
+Peach and cherry-vanilla italina ices sit on the counter at the lemon ice king of coron

-For 60 years the Lemon Ice King of Corona has been slinging Italian Ices from a counter at the corner of 52nd Avenue and 108th Street.
+For 60 years, the Lemon Ice King of Corona has been slinging Italian Ices from a counter at the corner of 52nd Avenue and 108th Street.
 And it’s taken me until this summer to get myself over there to try them, which I now deeply regret.

 The stand is 10-minute walk from the NY Hall of Science and a quick drive from CitiField, the National Tennis Center and the Queens Night Market.
-Lemon and orange are the classic flavors, but peach and watermelon are appealng in the summer heat, and who can resist classic tri-color spumoni?
+Lemon and orange are the classic flavors, but peach and watermelon are appealing in the summer heat, and who can resist the classic tri-color spumoni?

 Tip: There is a small ice cream stand two doors over from Kossar’s on Grand Street and they have a selection of ices from the Lemon Ice King.
 Yet another reason to explore the food-fabulous Lower East Side.